Chocolate Caramel Cake

 • Avoid overmixing, as the more you mix, the more gluten develops and the denser the cake will be.
 Mix only until you have a smooth, cohesive batter.

-• My homemade caramel sauce is thick, like dulce de leche.
-If you’d like a smoother and thinner caramel sauce, use store-bought or a homemade version using brown sugar and butter.
+• Adjust the caramel.
+My homemade caramel sauce is thick, like dulce de leche.
+For a smoother and thinner caramel sauce, consider using store-bought or a homemade version made with brown sugar and butter.

 salted caramel cake.